 Chris Koehnke focuses on public sector, creditors' rights, construction, government law and civil litigation.
 He has extensive experience representing business and governmental clients in courts throughout Wisconsin.
 His construction practice includes construction litigation involving contractors, owners, home inspectors and other professionals.
 He also assists contractors, architects, engineers, consultants and other professionals with preparing construction contracts and risk avoidance procedures.

-As part of his bankruptcy and creditors’ rights practice, Chris has experience representing lenders and other creditors with respect to the following:
+As part of his restructuring and insolvency practice, Chris has experience representing lenders and other creditors with respect to the following:

 - Representing secured creditors and other lenders in all stages of bankruptcy proceedings